crohr/www-ouestcode/app/index.md

 (AWS, Google Cloud, Heroku), Continuous Integration & Continuous Delivery, etc.

 I can also offer training sessions on the aforementioned subjects.
-I also enjoy teaching to people from non-IT domains (e.g. Sketch'Up Ruby API workshop for Technical Building Drawers).
+I also enjoy teaching to people from non-IT domains (e.g. Sketch'Up Ruby API for architects).

 [consulting]: /consulting
 [about]: /about